 But instead of relying on gut feelings and guesses as to what changes might bring improvements, with A/B testing you can get cold hard data on whether or not you’re actually achieving the best possible results to help grow your blog in the long run.

 A/B testing (sometimes known as split testing) is a process that involves creating two variations of the same thing and analyzing which one produces the better results.
-You can A/B test virtually anything about your blog; from the best times to post, the copy of a call-to-action, to the best headline for your latest blog post.
+You can A/B test virtually anything about your blog; from the best times to post, the copy of a call-to-action, to write a headline for your latest blog post.

 It’s important to treat A/B testing as an iterative process, where the key to success isn’t through making one huge change, but rather, in making a number of small adjustments over time.
-With rigorous, consistent A/B testing, you’ll be able to continuously optimize and refine your blog’s growth strategy to ensure constant growth.
+With rigorous, consistent A/B testing, you’ll be able to continuously optimize and refine your overall blog strategy to ensure constant growth.

 39. Automate & outsource with tools and contractors